 - Negotiate and draft owner agreements, agreements for buyouts, retirements and buy-sell arrangements, as well as joint venture, independent contractor, consulting, and restrictive covenant agreements.

 Widely recognized as a leader in healthcare law, Mr. Schaff has received numerous honors and awards, including in 2018 the prestigious David J. Greenburg Service Award from the American Health Lawyers Association (AHLA).
 Chambers USA has consistently ranked him among the top healthcare attorneys in New Jersey since 2011, including as a "Star Individual" in 2020.
 Chambers sources describe him as a "thought leader" in his field who is "always ahead of the game," recognizing his ability to guide large healthcare systems and physicians groups "through market-leading joint ventures and M&A." Best Lawyers in America has recognized Mr. Schaff every year since 2003, including as "Lawyer of the Year” for Business Organizations in 2021 and for Health Care Law in 2012 and 2016-2018.
 He has also been included in New Jersey Super Lawyers since its inception in 2005 and in the “Top 100” list for 2007-2015 and since 2017.

-Mr. Schaff’s immersive approach extends well beyond “office hours,” enabling him to participate at the forefront of healthcare, corporate and cannabis law and stay abreast of industry developments that he can employ to create options and opportunities for his clients.
+Mr. Schaff’s immersive approach extends well beyond “office hours,” enabling him to participate at the forefront of healthcare and corporate law and stay abreast of industry developments that he can employ to create options and opportunities for his clients.
 Mr. Schaff is an AHLA Fellow and an active member, having served in a number of the organization’s leadership positions including as a member of its Board of Directors as well as the Executive and Finance Committees, and as chair of the Physician Organizations Practice Group.
 In addition, Mr. Schaff led the team planning for the AHLA’s Physicians and Hospital Law Institute from 2014 to 2016 and for the AHLA’s Fundamentals of Law Program from 2010 to 2012.